Ethanqg0/WeatherAlarm/README.md

 ## Usage
 WeatherAlarm is designed to be simple and user-friendly.
 Users will receive a personalized morning message at 8 AM containing weather information, air quality data, and a motivational quote.
 They can respond with specific preferences and receive tailored messages accordingly.

-Contributing
-We welcome contributions from the community!
-Whether you're a developer, designer, or have ideas to enhance the project, your insights are valuable.
-Join our vibrant community by submitting pull requests, sharing ideas, and participating in discussions.

 ## Contact Us
 Have questions or need assistance?
 Reach out to our team at ethan@firewave.dev